ChennadeBrown/Project1-558/README.md

 ConfirmedNor("CountryCode")
 ```

-The following functions returns data for Africa & Mexico from the first
+The following functions returns data for South Africa & Mexico from the
-recorded case.
+first recorded case.
 We will go through the same steps outlined above to
 retrieve and parse the data from the API.

 ``` r